18mr/18mr/releases/_posts/2017-11-06-now-hiring-product-strategist.md

 Please read our [operating principles](https://18millionrising.org/about) before preparing your application.

 ## Summary
-The 18MR Product Strategist is one part DIY hacker, one part movement tech visionary.
+The 18MR.org Product Strategist loves solving tech problems for social justice.
+They apply existing tools in creative ways, know their way around front-end languages like Sass and Javascript, and enjoy thinking deeply about how technology works.
+The Product Strategist has two main roles: the day-to-day management and operation of 18MR.org’s campaigning stack, and guiding the development of new features and products for the campaigns team.

+A good Product Strategist has skills as a product manager, DIY hacker, and community organizer.
 In the past, this role has been filled by self-taught programmers and product managers whose expertise is shaped, first and foremost, by their experience as organizers.
-The Product Strategist will spend their time solving day-to-day problems with web-based tools; managing projects with effective and clear communication; and applying their technical and creative acumen to make things happen for our small team of online organizers and cultureshifters.
+The Product Strategist will spend their time solving day-to-day problems with web-based tools; managing projects with effective and clear communication; and applying their technical and creative acumen to make things happen for our team of online organizers and cultureshifters.

 You’ll join a small, nimble team that is ambitious, detail-oriented, and highly engaged in everything from the nuts-and-bolts of campaigns and projects to shaping our analysis and vision of the world we want to build.
+We are a remote team and need teammates who are motivated self-managers ready to take their work to the next level.

 The ideal Product Strategist is flexible and creative, with a get-it-done attitude.
-They play well with others, are open to being proven wrong, have a good sense of their strengths and limitations (and feel comfortable asking for help when they’re out of their depth), and have a passion for igniting the imaginations of non-technical collaborators.
+They are motivated to devise culturally appropriate technology solutions for Asian American movements.
+They play well with others, are open to being proven wrong, know when to ask for help, and have a passion for igniting the imaginations of non-technical collaborators.
 They are detail-oriented and know how to communicate about expectations, deliverables, and deadlines with remote peers and contractors.
 They work well with end users and capably facilitate community-led product design with a spirit of co-creation and mutual learning.

-The Product Strategist has two main roles: the day-to-day management and operation of 18MR’s technology stack, and guiding the development of new features and products, such as [VoterVOX](https://www.votervox.org) and improvements to our online campaigning tools, for the 18MR campaigns team, in service of social movements.

 The Product Strategist will report to the Executive Director.

 ## General Duties

-- Work well with a remote team with diverse perspectives and expertises; understands how to communicate to non-technical users about design decisions, databases, and features.
+- Maintain the existing campaigning stack by tracking, categorizing, assigning, and occasionally fixing front-end bugs.
+- Help campaigners find solutions to create awesome experiences for 18MR.org members online.
+- Participate in team activities focused on strengthening analysis of racial justice, gender justice, and economic justice in action.
+- Maintain the documentation for the campaigning stack and offer internal training on new and improved tools, as appropriate.
-- Assist the Executive Director with long-term planning and prioritizing milestones.
+- Assist the Executive Director with long-term planning for changes to software and tools.
-- Participate in professional associations and conferences to improve skills and share 18MR findings.
+- Participate in professional associations and conferences to improve skills and share 18MR.org findings.
 - Manage a department budget for software as a service vendors, contract developers, and other expenses.
 - Hire, develop, and manage contract developers and volunteers to achieve milestones.

-## Maintaining the Stack
+## Maintain the Stack

-- Able to be flexible and problem-solve with a variety online platforms.
+- Problem-solve with a variety of online platforms used by the campaigns team, including Action Network, Facebook, and Twitter.
-- Track, categorize, assign, and sometimes fix front-end bugs.
 - Interact with software vendors and project maintainers on behalf of 18MR.
 - Stay abreast of developments in digital security for campaigns.
-- Maintain documentation for the 18MR campaigning stack and offer internal training on new and improved tools, as appropriate.

-## Developing New Things
+## Develop New Things

-- Work with the campaigns team to identify new features and technical needs.
+- Work with the campaigns team to identify and develop new features and address emergent technical needs.
 - Manage community-based user research activities.
 - Create and manage development goals and timelines for new products.

 ## Required Skills/Experience

-- At least three years making major contributions to multi-stakeholder software projects, either as a professional or volunteer.
+- At least two years making contributions to multi-stakeholder software projects, either as a professional or volunteer.
-- At least three years participating in organizing or movement-building activities, either as a professional or volunteer.
-- Experience with facilitation, such as hands-on, in-the-field user research, ideally with experience working with immigrant or multilingual communities.
+- A basic understanding of the history and major themes of Asian American social movements.
 - Proficiency with HTML/CSS/Javascript, at least enough to make minor upgrades to front end interfaces.
+- Proficiency with Github workflows.

+## Nice-to-Have Skills/Experience

+_We know we won’t find someone with all of these skills.
+But if you can check two or three, you’d be a strong candidate and we’d love to see your application!_

 - Proficiency with Jekyll & Liquid templates.
-- Proficiency with Github workflows.

-## Preferred Skills/Experience

-- Proficiency with Ruby on Rails.
 - Conversational fluency in at least one Asian language (inclusive of East, Southeast, and South Asian languages).
-- Strong racial justice, gender justice, and economic justice analysis.
+- Experience working in social movements, Asian American movements, or organizing, either as a paid staff person or volunteer.
-- Experience working with Action Network.
+- Experience doing hands-on, in-the-field user research, ideally with immigrant or multilingual communities.
 - Experience contributing to free, libre, or open source software projects.
 - Experience pitching new products to investors or donors.

 ## Salary and Benefits

-The salary range for this position is between $65,000 and $75,000 annually, commensurate with experience.
+The salary range for this position is between $65,000 and $75,000 annually, commensurate with experience and your local cost of living.
+18MR.org offers cost-of-living and merit raises at the beginning of every calendar year.

 As we are a distributed team, your primary residence may be located anywhere in the United States; current staff are based in New York City, Washington, D.C., Los Angeles and the San Francisco Bay Area.
 Occasional organization-sponsored travel for conferences and face-to-face staff gatherings will be required.